makerdao/market-maker-keeper/README.md

                         API key for the Bibox API --bibox-secret BIBOX_SECRET
+                        Secret for the Bibox API --bibox-timeout BIBOX_TIMEOUT
+                        Timeout for accessing the Bibox API (in seconds,
+                        default: 9.5)
-                        Secret for the Bibox API --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
+  --pair PAIR           Token pair on which the keeper should operate --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
                         Source of price feed.
 Tub price feed will be used if